Extraltodeus/Stable-Diffusion-temperature-settings/README.md

 To this effect I wrote a dynamic scaling temperature function.
 It sets itself relatively to the selected resolution.

+**TO USE IT**: Select the patch corresponding to your model (currently SD1.x or SDXL).
+Set the temperature slider at 0.

-It is imperfect for higher resolutions but very effective for smaller.
+It is imperfect for resolutions higher than 1.5x as the amplification becomes too strong.
+But it is very effective for smaller.
+For higher resolutions you can always set the temperature manually or do a double-pass.

 There seem to be a proportional trend.
 I would however need faster hardware to be able to generate more samples and become able to detect it.
 I opened the discussions for this repository if you feel like sharing your best settings.